jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Chuul.md

 RacialMods:
 Languages: Common (sometimes Undercommon for  subterranean variants)
 SQ: amphibious
+SpecialAbilities:
+  Paralytic Tentacles (Ex): >
-SpecialAbilities: Paralytic Tentacles (Ex) A chuul can transfer a grappled victim from a claw to its tentacles as a move action.
+    A chuul can transfer a grappled victim from a claw to its tentacles as a move action.
 The tentacles grapple with the same strength as the claw but deal no damage, instead exuding a paralytic secretion.
 Anyone held in the tentacles must succeed on a DC 19 Fortitude save each round on the chuul's turn or be paralyzed for 6 rounds.
 The save DC is Constitution-based.
 While held in the tentacles, paralyzed or not, a victim automatically takes 1d8+7 points of damage each round from the creature's mandibles.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: